Slaughtmanus GAC

 Saint Mary's GAC Slaughtmanus (CLG Naomh Mhuire Leacht Mhanuis) is a Gaelic Athletic Association club based in Slaughtmanus on the outskirts of Derry, County Londonderry, Northern Ireland.
 The club is a member of the Derry GAA and currently caters for Gaelic football and Camogie.

 The team serves for the parish of Tamnaherin, drawing players from places such as Lettershendoney, Strathfoyle and Eglinton as well as some players from the Waterside area of Derry.
 Underage teams up to under-12s play in the North Derry league and championships, while teams from under-14 upwards compete in All-Derry competitions.
 Slaughtmanus have won the Derry Intermediate Football Championship once.

-Gaelic football

-Slaughtmanus fields Gaelic football teams at under-8, 10, 12, 14, 16, Minor, Reserve and Senior levels.

-Club history
+History

 St Mary's GAC Slaughtmanus was founded in 1978 when two local teams, Wolf Tone Slaughtmanus, founded in 1958, and St Mary's Mullabouy, founded in 1976, amalgamated.

 On 30 November 1978 Slaughtmanus secretary Edmund Brewster received a letter from the secretary of St Mary's GAC Mullabouy requesting the possibility of the two clubs amalgamating.
 The two clubs decided to have a public meeting on 20 December 1978.
 The meeting was chaired by An tAth.
 Seán Ó Gallchobhair (the curate in Tamnaherin end of the Parish at the time).
 After much discussion the two clubs decided that the best thing for the future of the GAA in the area was to amalgamate.
 The new club was to be called St Mary's GAC Slaughtmanus.
 The club colours were to be Red and Black.
-These colours had no significance to either club. Ó Gallchobhair was elected president of the club and remained so until he was made Parish Priest of the Parish in 1988.
+These colours had no significance to either club.

-The first officers of the newly formed club were: